datawire/ambassador-docs/docs/emissary/pre-release/topics/install/yaml-install.md

    * Enter the email address to be associated with your TLS certificate.
    * Click the **Save** button.

-  You'll see the newly created `Host` resource appear in the UI with a status of "Pending."
+  You'll see the newly created `AmbassadorHost` resource appear in the UI with a status of "Pending."
 This will change to "Ready" once the certificate is fully provisioned.
-If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS manually or by reviewing configuration in the [Host CRD](../../../topics/running/host-crd).
+If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS manually or by reviewing configuration in the [`AmbassadorHost` CRD](../../../topics/running/ambassadorhost).

-3. Once the Host is ready, navigate to `https://<hostname>` in your browser.
+3. Once the `AmbassadorHost` is ready, navigate to `https://<hostname>` in your browser.
    Note that the certificate warning has gone away.
 Additionally, the $AESproductName$ automatically will redirect HTTP connections to HTTPS.

-## Create a Mapping
+## Create an AmbassadorMapping

 In a typical configuration workflow, Custom Resource Definitions (CRDs) are used to define the intended behavior of $productName$.
-In this example, we'll deploy a sample service and create a `Mapping` resource.
+In this example, we'll deploy a sample service and create an `AmbassadorMapping` resource.
 Mappings allow you to associate parts of your domain with different URLs, IP addresses, or prefixes.

 1. We'll start by deploying the `quote` service.
 Save the below configuration into a file named `quote.yaml`.
 This is a basic configuration that tells Kubernetes to deploy the `quote` container and create a Kubernetes `service` that points to the `quote` container.